Al-un/beerworld/aws_cloudformation-static-website/README.md

 #### Certificate stack

-> From June 2020, CloudFormation can automatically create the DNS entries to validate a certificate request \o/
+> From June 2020, CloudFormation can automatically create the DNS entries to validate a certificate request.
+However, if the stack is deleted, only the certificate is deleted.
+The DNS entries used to validate the domain remain and must be manually deleted if required.

 To be accessible to CloudFront, AWS Certificates **must** be created in North Virginia (_us-east-1_).
 An option is to create a dedicated stack.
 As only the certificate is created in _us-east-1_, the stack is light: